Vladimir2706/todoapp/README.md

 SELECT projects.name AS projects_name, COUNT(tasks.id) AS tasks_count
 FROM projects
-LEFT JOIN tasks ON projects.id=tasks.projects_id
+LEFT JOIN tasks ON projects.id = tasks.project_id
 WHERE projects.name LIKE '%a%'
-GROUP BY list_name;
+GROUP BY projects_name;

 ## 6.  get the list of tasks with duplicate names.
 Order alphabetically

 SELECT tasks.name AS name, COUNT(t2.name) AS t_count
 FROM tasks
-LEFT JOIN tasks AS t2 ON tasks.name=t2.name
+LEFT JOIN tasks AS t2 ON tasks.name = t2.name
 GROUP BY tasks.name HAVING COUNT(t2.name) > 1;

 ## 7.  get the list of tasks having several exact matches of both name and status, from the project ‘Garage’.
 Order by matches count

 SELECT tasks.name AS task_name, COUNT(tasks.name) AS task_count
 FROM tasks
-LEFT JOIN projects ON tasks.projects_id = projects.id
+LEFT JOIN projects ON tasks.project_id = projects.id
-WHERE projects.name='Garage'
+WHERE projects.name = 'Garage'
 GROUP BY tasks.name
 ORDER BY task_count;